CU Parking Services now requires our visitors to pay for parking in lot 308. The parking machines accept credit cards or coins.

 Join us for our Science Under the Dome monthly live talk series.
 Talks in this series are presented by graduate student and postdoc researchers at CU Boulder.

-All of our talks for Fall 2020 will be Virtual.
-Please join us on our YouTube channel.
+All of our talks in Fall 2020-Spring 2021 were Virtual.
+Check them out on our YouTube channel.

 (Normally, these events are a part of our regular talks and normal ticket prices apply.
 Groupons can be used.CU Boulder students are admitted FREE with valid Buff card.
 Tickets must be picked up in person and only one ticket per student.)